jamesturner-dev/cb/README.md

 - ~~Add Submit Link form~~.
 - ~~Remove all vestiges of axios~~.

-- Make sure I'm using the composition API <script setup> throughout.

 - ~~Ensure that all fetch calls are standarized~~.

 - ~~Add search feature - I have it written, find it and impliment~~.